 Overnight Campers: Professional coaching and instruction on grass fields, all meals, on-campus housing, supervision and evening activities.

-Extended Day Campers (varies with location) 9am-9pm: Professional coaching and instruction, lunch, dinner and evening activities.
+Extended Day Campers (9am-9pm - except on first and last day): Professional coaching and instruction, lunch, dinner and evening activities.

 Sample Daily Schedule